 You could easily spend a couple of days in Chatham, so if you do decide to spend the night, we recommend staying at the Chatham Wayside Inn.
 It’s right on Main Street, has a pool, and breakfast is included.

 By Vicky from Buddy The Traveling Monkey

 The small town located in the state of Massachusetts, Salem is known around the world for the infamous witch trials of the late 1600s.
-Over 200 people were accused, 30 found guilty, and 25 people died.
-This period represents a sad time in Salem’s past, but the quaint village is a great place to visit to learn about the history, culture, find some great food, and unique shops.
+Over 200 people were accused, 30 were found guilty, and 25 people died.
+This period represents a sad time in Salem’s past, but the quaint village is a great place to visit to learn about the history, and culture, find some great food, and unique shops.

 When visiting Salem, be sure to visit the Salem Witch Museum with exhibits of the trials, the House of the Seven Gables for a tour, and the Witch House of Salem for a tour of the only building still standing related to the trails.
 Visit the Salem Witch Trials Memorial, spend time at the Salem Common, and spend time shopping at the many unique shops.

 There are plenty of walking tours of the village, including historic tours, ghost tours, and even a Hocus Pocus tour that you can take to visit the sites of the filming of Disney’s Hocus Pocus.